Bonneval (horse): Racing career

 Her last race was an uncharacteristic 14th behind Boom Time in the 2017 Caulfield Cup.
 She suffered a suspensory ligament injury so was retired.

 Bonneval dominated the 2017 New Zealand Horse of the Year Awards winning Horse of the Year, Three-Year-Old of the Year and Stayer of the Year.
 She also won the New Zealand Bloodstock Filly of the Year trophy.
 She was awarded the overall title again for the 2018 season as well as being voted the champion middle distance (1601-2200m) horse.

 After retiring she was purchased by Waikato Stud for breeding.
+Her 2021 foal, Mary Eliza, has won 2 races in Australia.